 Special Set Hearings that are scheduled via OLS

 All special set hearings scheduled in OLS will populate an Order Setting Hearing with Zoom information automatically.
 The Order will be transferred to the Judge for review and signature.
 Please do not submit a separate Proposed Order or Notice of Hearing.

 Uniform Motion Calendar and Uncontested Hearings:

-All Uniform Motion Calendar hearings will be conducted by telephone only, including uncontested dissolution of marriage hearings, or any other hearing that can be handled remotely.
+Notice of Hearings need to be filed with all UMC scheduling.
 For an uncontested divorce, please provide the Court with a copy of the testifying party's driver license in advance, which may be uploaded in the Online Services System (OLS) as an attachment to the Final Judgment.
-No one will be present in the courtroom.
-This rule applies to pro se litigants and court reporters as well as attorneys.
 In addition, only hearings that have been scheduled on the Online Scheduling System will go forward.

-The parties are encouraged to submit their motions, responses, affidavits, etc., to the Court that they mutually agree the Court may address based solely upon the papers, and thereby waive oral argument.
-All such requests should be sent to CAD-DivisionFC@pbcgov.org for family cases, or CAD-DivisionIC@pbcgov.org for probate/guardianship cases.
+The parties are MUST mail their filed motions, responses, affidavits, etc., to the Court that they mutually agree the Court may address based solely upon the papers, and thereby waive oral argument.
+All such requests must be made via a letter to the Judge signed by both parties and sent to CAD-DivisionFC@pbcgov.org for family cases, or CAD-DivisionIC@pbcgov.org for probate/guardianship cases.
 Each side should prepare a proposed order to be submitted through the Online Services System (OLS) with notation that it is related to a disputed issue which the parties have agreed for the Court to review without a hearing.